obonaventure/cnp3/book/transport/tcp.rst

 .. index:: TCP Initial Sequence Number

-.. sidebar:: Computing TCP's initial sequence number
+.. topic:: Computing TCP's initial sequence number

  In the original TCP specification :rfc:`793`, each TCP entity maintained a clock to compute the initial sequence number (:term:`ISN`) placed in the `SYN` and `SYN+ACK` segments.
 This made the ISN predictable and caused a security issue.
 The typical security problem was the following.
 Consider a server that trusts a host based on its IP address and allows the system administrator to login from this host without giving a password [#frlogin]_.
 Consider now an attacker who knows this particular configuration and is able to send IP packets having the client's address as source.
 He can send fake TCP segments to the server, but does not receive the server's answers.
 If he can predict the `ISN` that is chosen by the server, he can send a fake `SYN` segment and shortly after the fake `ACK` segment that confirms the reception of the `SYN+ACK` segment sent by the server.
 Once the TCP connection is open, he can use it to send any command on the server.
 To counter this attack, current TCP implementations add randomness to the `ISN`.
 One of the solutions, proposed in :rfc:`1948` is to compute the `ISN` as ::